empicano/aiomqtt/CONTRIBUTING.md

 - Install the Python version noted in `.python-version` via `pyenv`
 - [Install poetry](https://python-poetry.org/docs/#installation)
 - Install the dependencies with `./scripts/setup`
+- You can run black, ruff, and mypy with `./scripts/check --fix`
 - You can run the tests with `./scripts/test`

 Install [pre-commit](https://pre-commit.com/) so that your code is formatted and checked when you are doing a commit: